wonderfloyd/Consenz_Requierments/job_specifications.md

 __Mock Up__:

 ![summary_page_mockup](https://user-images.githubusercontent.com/42510547/70627790-8219f000-1c2f-11ea-8b98-862679decad7.png)

-## 4. <a id="technologies-overview"></a>Technologies Overview:
-- Vue
-- Vue - TypesScript
-- VueX
-- VueX - TypesScript
-- Vuetify

-## 5. <a id="project-state"></a>Project State
-This is a working application, and this assignment is meant to add a few new views described in [Pages](#pages-description).
-In production the application is connected to Firebase and Firestore for authentication and DB.
-In order to work on this assignment the app was decoupled from Firebase and is now a client side stand alone working with mock data that is inside the source code directory (i.e `/database`).

-## 6. <a id="installation-guide"></a>Installation Guide
-- Clone your private repository
-- npm install
-- npm run serve

 ## 7. <a id="workflow"></a>Workflow
 In this repository you'll find all the information needed to get the job done.
 This file includes an overview of the project and the specifications of the new page views to be developed.
 Other files in this repository contains the rest of the information you need such as the data model, algorithms and the app's structure and component's heirarchy.
 Beside this repository you should get a link to a private repository containing the app's source code.
 You'll be the only one working on that fork of the repository, and it'll be merged into the original repository when the job is done.
 Please make sure to make commits regularly and push them to the repository for review.

+## 6. <a id="installation-guide"></a>Installation Guide
+- Clone your private repository
+- npm install
+- npm run serve

 [Back to top](#top)
 ***